 The main purpose of spider venom is the speedy immobilization of prey.
 This enables the spider to prey on animals larger that itself, and animas that have dangerous defences, e. g. stings.
 Once the prey is immobile the spider can kill and eat it or keep it alive, but wrapped safely in silk.

 So spiders that prey on large insects tend to have faster acting venom than those that prey on small or safe insects.
 Also a spider can control the amount of venom it injects as it bites.
-As far as humans are concerned, there are only about 200 species of spider with venom harmful to man.
+As far as humans are concerned, there are only about 200 species of spider with venom harmful to man; perhaps the most notorious is the Black widow and its relatives.

 A few species of spider live in groups, and are considered social, e. g.
 Anelosimius eximius spins webs that can contain over 100,000 individuals.